"I've been a master plumber since age 29 and know how to clear most clogged toilets using nothing more than a few gallons of water."

 I only use a plunger when several buckets full of clear water don't do the trick.
 Be sure the toilet bowl has more water in it than the normal level of water when using the plunger.
 The weight of the water, in addition to the action of the plunger, is what helps to clear the clog.

-Scoop Out Some Of The Nasty Water
+Should I Scoop Out Some Of The Nasty Water?

 You don't want to use a plunger when the water in the toilet bowl is almost overflowing the rim of the bowl, because you'll have a real mess on your hands.
 Remember that water is heavy and its weight alone can persuade a mass of toilet paper and solid waste to pass through the toilet colon.

-Hard Water Deposits Slow Water
+Do Hard Water Deposits Slow Water?

 Most of all a flapper valve can fool you.
 Flapper valves can close too rapidly not allowing enough water to enter the bowl.

-Clean Clear Water Must Be in Bowl
+Should Clean Clear Water Be in the Bowl Before Using Muriatic Acid?

 Clear water should be in the bowl before you try muriatic acid.
 The toilet must be free of clogs.
 Pour a bucket of water rapidly into the toilet bowl to lower the water level in the bowl.
 Then add 12 ounces of muriatic acid to the water in the bowl.
 Allow it to sit in the toilet for several hours.